 The very first time Zatch and Brago "fought", that being in quotes because they stood no chance against Brago.

 After Kiyo's return, Zatch vs. Rodeux.
 And how.

 Dark and Troubled Past: Suprisingly, Folgore.
 Before he turned into the cheerful and famous Italian pop star, he used to be a violent delinquent in his hometown.
-His behavior was so frightening that it turned him into a complete outcast and even led to his own parents get afraid of him, turning him into a complete outcast and consequently making him to leave the city.
+His behavior was so frightening that it turned him into a complete outcast and even led to his own parents getting afraid of him and threatening him at gunpoint to leave town.

-Apparently, Mir's life before she met Goomu was pretty rough despite the little information that is showed to us in the manga.
-Her heavily scarred back and intense submissiveness to a stronger power have some seriously unfortunate implications regarding what happened to her.
+Though we don't get much information, Mir's heavily scarred back and intense submissiveness to a stronger power have some seriously unfortunate implications regarding the nature of her servitude to Clear Note.
 It's actually so bad she has no qualms with attempting to kill Elly with Goomu's Diaborosu Za Randamito, when she is all of six or seven years old and has a serious medical condition.
 She is also implied to have had connections with the mafia in the past.

 Death Is Cheap: Kiyo dies during the fight in Faudo.
 It takes about 40 chapters for him to start fighting again, and he even gets powered up for the experience.
 Then again 40 chapters is a rather large cost.